pfq/PFQ/README.md

 Introduction
 ------------

-Nowadays commodity hardware is offering an ever increasing degree of parallelism (CPUs with more and more cores, NICs with parallel queues).
-However, most of the existing network monitoring software has not yet been designed with high parallelism in mind.

-PFQ is capturing engine that allows efficient capturing and in-kernel aggregation, as well as connection-aware load balancing among sockets.
+PFQ is capturing engine designed for the Linux kernel that allows efficient packet capturing, in-kernel aggregation and packet steering across sockets.

-Such an engine is based on a novel multiple-producer wait-free queue and allows parallel packet capturing to let the user-space application arbitrarily define its degree of parallelism.
+PFQ is highly optimized for multi-core architecture, as well as for network device supporting multiple hardware queues.
+It works both with vanilla drivers and with pfq-aware drivers, that is drivers optimized according to the PF\_RING philosophy.

+The package provides the source code of the kernel module, an optimized driver for Intel 82599 NICs based on ixgbe-3.4.24 source code, a C++11 user-space library and a set of diagnostic tools.

 Contributors
 ------------